LucaRoma97/NNcourse/README.md

-# Neural Network for Vehicle Dynamics Modeling
+# Introduction to Neural Network

-This repository provides a neural network training algorithm which is able to substitute a physics-based single-track (longitudinal dynamics of the aircraft R16) model for vehicle dynamics simulation.
+This repository provides a neural network training algorithm which is able to substitute a physics-based single-track (longitudinal dynamics of the aircraft F-16XL) model for vehicle dynamics simulation.

 ## Introduction